CleanroomMC/cleanroom-website/docs/groovy-script/mods/jei/category.md

 ---
 title: "Categories"
 titleTemplate: "Just Enough Items | CleanroomMC"
-description: "Modify the Categories visible in JEI, each of which contain recipes and are associated with specific blocks, typically machines."
+description: "Modify the Categories visible in JEI, each of which contain recipes and are associated with specific blocks, typically machines.
+Can also set the order of Categories."
 source_code_link: "https://github.com/CleanroomMC/GroovyScript/blob/master/src/main/java/com/cleanroommc/groovyscript/compat/mods/jei/Category.java"
 ---